mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 <figcaption>—Devo, <cite><a href="https://youtu.be/ALanRqbNSvI?t=895">Out of sync</a></cite></figcaption>
 </figure>

 Since the [2021.10.0](https://docs.obeostudio.com/#_version_2021_10_0) release, it is possible to create so-called unsynchronized diagrams with Sirius Web.
-An unsynchronized diagram is a diagram which may not display all elements provided by the studio, but only the elements that the user selected.
+Where a synchronized diagram automatically computes the elements of the model displayed, an unsynchronized diagram allows the user to select the elements he wants (according to the rules defined by the diagram).
 We also added support for _“Delete from Diagram”_, to delete graphical elements without deleting the corresponding semantic element in unsynchronized diagrams.

 ![image](/img/2022.01.0/deletefromdiagram.png)